 by Iris Teo, MD FRCPC

-An epidermoid cyst is a non-cancerous growth that develops just below the surface of the skin.
+An epidermoid cyst is a non-cancerous growth that develops below the skin’s surface.
 It is a round, hollow structure lined by the same squamous cells found in a layer of the skin called the epidermis.
 Epidermoid cysts are sometimes referred to as ‘epidermal cysts’, ‘infundibular cysts’, or ‘epidermal inclusion cysts.’

 Epidermoid cysts are frequently found on the face, neck, and torso.

-No one really knows why epidermoid cysts occur.
-On some areas of the body, like the palms and soles, epidermoid cysts may be caused by trauma that pushes some of the epidermis into the dermis.
-At other body sites, epidermoid cysts are thought to arise from inflammation of the hair follicle.
+No one knows why epidermoid cysts occur.
+On some areas of the body, like the palms and soles, they may be caused by trauma that pushes some of the epidermis into the dermis.
+At other body sites, they are thought to arise from inflammation of the hair follicle.

 When examined under the microscope, an epidermoid cyst is a round structure lined by squamous cells.
-The squamous cells show a kind of maturation similar to that seen on the skin surface.
-The inside of the cyst may be filled with keratin debris which looks similar to the keratin found on the surface of the skin.
+The squamous cells show a maturation similar to that seen on the skin surface.
+The inside of the cyst may be filled with keratin debris, which looks similar to the keratin found on the surface of the skin.